andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

   <!-- <figcaption>Example of teaser images found in the related posts module.</figcaption> -->
 </figure>

 –  A new story will be created accordingly.
-The story is also displayed. then click [create new one] option to create new flow.
+The story is also displayed. then click [create new one] option to create a new flow.

 <figure>